PortalMaster555/vigenere-cipher/README.md

-# viginere-cipher
+# vigenere-cipher

-This is a program capable of encrypting and decrypting plain ASCII text according to the Viginere cipher rules.
+This is a program capable of encrypting and decrypting plain ASCII text according to the Vigenere cipher rules.

 x ABC...XYZ